 '''

 List of channels peer has joined.

 Usage:

 peer channel list [flags]

 Flags:

 -h, --help help for list

 Global Flags:

+--cafile string

 Path to file containing PEM-encoded

---cafile string

-→trusted certificate(s) for the ordering endpoint
+⇔trusted certificate(s) for the ordering endpoint

 --certfile string

 Path to file containing PEM-encoded X509

-→public key to use for mutual TLS communication with the orderer endpoint
+-public key to use for mutual TLS communication with the orderer endpoint

 --clientauth

-Use mutual TLS when communicating with.
+Use mutual TLS when communicating with

-\hookrightarrowthe orderer endpoint
+→the orderer endpoint

 --connTimeout duration

 Timeout for client to connect (default 3s)

 --keyfile string

 Path to file containing PEM-encoded

-\rightarrowprivate key to use {f for} mutual TLS communication {f with} the orderer endpoint
+-private key to use for mutual TLS communication with the orderer endpoint

 -o, --orderer string

 Ordering service endpoint

+--ordererTLSHostnameOverride string The hostname override to use when...

 →validating the TLS connection to the orderer.

+--tls

 Use TLS when communicating with the

---t.ls

 →orderer endpoint

+--tlsHandshakeTimeShift duration The amount of time to shift backwards for,

+-certificate expiration checks during TLS handshakes with the orderer endpoint

 '''